FOSDEM/website/content/interviews/palmer-dabbelt.markdown

 Q: What were the biggest challenges in getting RISC-V support in binutils, GCC, glibc and Linux?

 The biggest challenge has been the scale of the project: essentially the goal is to port all of software to RISC-V.  While most ISA ports will have a team of experience people involved, up until recently RISC-V was an academic project so everyone involved was doing this for the first time.
-SiFive has helped a lot, as we can now hire people who know what they're doing.
+SiFive has helped a lot, as we have now hired a bunch of people who know what they're doing.
 Additionally, RISC-V has been gaining a lot of traction in both the software and hardware communities, and the additional manpower has been a huge help.

 Q: When will we start seeing distributions being ported to RISC-V?
 Which ones are actively working on support?